Islamic Association of China: History

 In 1955, the association established an Islamic college at Beijing that trains students to become religious professionals.
 In 1957, the Association began publishing a bi-monthly magazine targeted at Chinese Muslims.
 During the Cultural Revolution, the actives of the Association ceased but began again in 1979.

+In 1980, the CCP Central Committee approved a request by the United Front Work Department to create a national conference for religious groups.
+The Islamic Association of China was one of five such religious groups, which also included the Catholic Patriotic Association, the Chinese Taoist Association, the Three-Self Patriotic Movement, and the Buddhist Association of China.

 In 2018, the association's parent organization, the State Administration for Religious Affairs, was absorbed into the CCP's United Front Work Department.

+In 2025, shortly prior to Ramadan, the Islamic Association of China changed its official logo, removing imagery of a mosque topped by a crescent moon.

 Leaders

 The incumbent president is Xilalunding Chen Guangyuan, and the vice-president is Juma Taier.